BeauJoh/thesis/seminar/slides.md

 # Thesis Statement

 "Scientific high performance computer systems are becoming increasingly heterogeneous because certain applications are more suitable to particular accelerators.
-The characteristics of a program are sufficient to predict its performance which will allow the efficient scheduling of work to the most appropriate accelerator."
+The architecture-independent characteristics of a program are sufficient to predict its performance which will allow the efficient scheduling of work to the most appropriate accelerator."

 # Talk Structure